 Section 1.
 The position classification plan, as established and maintained by the Employer, consists of a schedule of classification titles with class specifications for each class which define and describe representative duties and responsibilities and set forth the minimum requirements and qualifications essential to the work of the class.

-If an employee considers his/her position to be improperly classified, the employee may process an appeal for a reallocation of his/her position in the following manner:
+If an employee considers his/her position to be improperly classified, the employee may process an appeal for a reallocation of his/her position through an Expedited Grievance Procedure in the following manner: